ApiLogicServer/Docs/docs/Tech-Python.md

 ## Pip, environments and PythonPath

 Pip is how to load libraries (packages) - not by setting up folder.
 It's great, but quickly leads to Pyton's version of "DLL Hell" where libraries interfere from different projects.
-So, the best practice is to set up [Virtual Environments](https://docs.python.org/3/library/venv.html?highlight=virtual%20environment).
+So, the best practice is to set up [Virtual Environments](https://docs.python.org/3/library/venv.html?highlight=virtual%20environment){:target="_blank" rel="noopener"}
+.

 A related issue is loading classes / modules at runtime.
 Be clear on your `PythonPath`.
 And, be aware the some IDEs (PyCharm is one) provide super-friendly support to simplify things by setting this automatically.
 Which is nice, until you discover that a program that runs in the IDE fails outside it.
 Days of fun.